mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 rather odd beings have a tech level 3 culture which is extremely complex.
 Individuals hold a number of different social ranks each with its own forms of address, depending on the current situation.
-Using the wrong form of address for an individual’s current social status (which can literally change from one minute to the next) is a major social gaffe and can result in ostracism.
+Using the wrong form of address for an individual's current social status (which can literally change from one minute to the next) is a major social gaffe and can result in ostracism.
 The human population has a tech level nine civilization which is,